Home network

-A home network or home area network (HAN) is a type of computer network, specifically a type of local area network (LAN), that facilitates communication among devices within the close vicinity of a home.
+A home network, or home area network (HAN), is a computer network, specifically a local area network (LAN), that facilitates communication among devices within the close vicinity of a home.
 Devices capable of participating in this network, for example, smart devices such as network printers and handheld mobile computers, often gain enhanced emergent capabilities through their ability to interact.
 These additional capabilities can be used to increase the quality of life inside the home in a variety of ways, such as automation of repetitive tasks, increased personal productivity, enhanced home security, and easier access to entertainment.
-Other than a regular LAN that are centralized and use IP technologies, a home network may also make use of direct peer-to-peer methods as well as non-IP protocols such as Bluetooth.
+Other than a regular LAN that is centralized and uses Ethernet, Wi‑Fi, and Internet Protocol (IP), a home network may also make use of direct peer-to-peer methods as well as non-IP protocols such as Zigbee and Bluetooth.

 Infrastructure devices

 Certain devices in a home network are primarily concerned with enabling or supporting the communications of the kinds of end devices residents more directly interact with.
 Unlike their data center counterparts, these networking devices are compact and passively cooled, aiming to be as hands-off and non-obtrusive as possible.

 A gateway establishes physical and data link layer connectivity to a WAN provided by a service provider.
 Home routers provided by internet service providers (ISP) usually have the modem integrated within the unit.
 It is effectively a client of the external DHCP servers owned by the ISP.

 A router establishes network layer connectivity between a wide area network (WAN) and the local area network of the residence.
 For IPv4 networking, the device may also perform the function of network address translation establishing a private network with a set of independent addresses for the network.
 These devices often contain an integrated wireless access point and a multi-port Ethernet LAN switch.

 A wireless access point provides connectivity within the home network for mobile devices and many other types using the Wi-Fi standard.
 When a router includes this service, it is referred to as a wireless router, which is predominantly the case.

 A network switch permits the connection of multiple wired Ethernet devices to the home network.
 While the needs of most home networks are satisfied with wireless connectivity, some devices require wired connection.
 Such devices, for example IP cameras and IP phones, are sometimes powered via their network cable with power over Ethernet (PoE).

 A network bridge binds two different network interfaces to each other, often in order to grant a wired-only device access to a wireless network medium.

 Controllers for home automation or smart home hubs act as a controller for light bulbs, smart plugs, and security devices.